 Answer n, until you know the origin of the files that are preventing the patch installation.
-The changed system files that are preventing the official patch installation may be part of a manually installed customer-specific patch or an intentionally customized utility or file.
+The changed system files that are preventing the Release patch installation may be part of a manually installed Customer-Specific patch or an intentionally customized utility or file.

-If, for example, the file that is preventing the installation of an official patch is one of many files that are part of a customer-specific patch, you must determine how to proceed.
+If, for example, the file that is preventing the installation of an Release patch is one of many files that are part of a Customer-Specific patch, you must determine how to proceed.
 For more information, see Section 2.6.4.1 and Section 2.6.5.